In this article we are going to look at one of the most common puppy parent questions: how long do dogs live?

 How Long Do Small Dogs Live?

-When a 2010 study of even bigger numbers looked at canine mortality, it found that of the 14 breeds who lived the longest, 21% were toy, 64% were small and 14% were medium sized dogs.
+A 2010 study of even bigger numbers looked at canine mortality.
+It found that of the 14 breeds who lived the longest, 21% were toy, 64% were small and 14% were medium sized dogs.

 So, how long do little dogs live?

 Of the 11 breeds who lived for the shortest period of time, 55% were giant, 18% were large and 18% were medium.

 However the final 18% in medium were made up of just two breeds, whose health has been compromised by their extreme structure.